Matt-Retrogamer/nintendo-museum-booking-assistant/README.md

 ## Disclaimer

-This tool is for personal use only and is not affiliated with Nintendo.
-Please use responsibly and in accordance with Nintendo's terms of service.
-The tool does not automatically book tickets - it only notifies you when availability is detected.
+⚠️ **Important Notes:**

+- **Not affiliated with Nintendo**: This is an independent monitoring tool
+- **Personal use only**: Use responsibly and respect Nintendo's terms of service
+- **No automatic booking**: This tool only sends notifications - you must manually book tickets
+- **No guarantees**: Ticket availability depends on Nintendo's systems and demand
+- **Monitor dates that make sense**: Only monitor dates when tickets are typically released (usually a few months in advance)

+**Respect the website:** The tool includes built-in rate limiting (10-second intervals) to be respectful to Nintendo's servers.

 ## Troubleshooting